 - Evaluate and develop more efficient study tracking and management tools

-- Participate more effectively in mentoring and co-monitoring assessments
+- Identify more effective mentoring and CRA assessments

-- Effectively manage your sites, and ensure their optimum performance
+- Manage your sites more effectively and ensure their optimum performance

-- Identify strategies for managing issues including root cause analysis and corrective action and preventive action plans
+- Identify strategies for managing issues including root cause analysis and corrective and preventive action plans (CAPA)

 - Prepare sites for an FDA/Regulatory Authority inspection

-- Experienced Clinical Research Associates and Medical Research Associates with more than 2 years experience seeking to update their knowledge of the GCP regulations and guidelines and fine tune their site management and monitoring skills.
+- Experienced Clinical Research Associates and Medical Research Associates with more than two years of experience seeking to update their knowledge of the GCP regulations and guidelines and fine tune their site management and monitoring skills

-- Clinical research professionals involved in the management of CRAs, and/or study/project management.
+- Clinical Research Professionals involved in the management of Clinical Research Associates, and/or study/project management

 The course will be led by one of the following instructors: